KatyRoffe/reading-notes/revisions-and-cloud-notes.md

 ### Saving Changes
 Working copies of project files are in one of two states.
-* Tracked : These files can be modied, unmodified, or staged.
+* Tracked : These files can be modified, unmodified, or staged.
 * Untracked : These do not exist in the staging area.

 ### Life Cycle